Tenancy guarantee: information for landlords and agents

 There are three simple steps to establishing a tenancy with a Tenancy Guarantee.

-Applications for a Tenancy Guarantee are assessed by FACS or Social Housing Management Transfer community housing providers.
+Applications for a Tenancy Guarantee are assessed by DCJ or Social Housing Management Transfer community housing providers.

 2. Tenancy Guarantee Offer

 If the client is approved, we will provide a letter confirming the Tenancy Guarantee Offer.